garrett-partenza-us/he-nn/README.md

 ## Installation

+Prior to installation, please ensure you have installed the Python SEAL bindings from the Python SEAL repository.
 To set up the environment for running the code, follow these steps:

 1. **Clone the repository:**
 ```